 The Social Dilemma is based on how people are compelled to use different technology platforms that are not aligned with social good.
 This narrative shows how social media controls the human mind and nurtures addiction.

-This series features a teen who succumbs to social media rage and becomes an addict.
-Meanwhile, the plot likewise takes the perspective of social media representatives or different experts into consideration for this excessive engagement in the artificial world.
+This series features a teen who succumbs to social media rage and becomes addicted.
+Meanwhile, the plot likewise considers the perspective of social media representatives or different experts for this excessive engagement in the artificial world.

 Advantages of Film And Media Advertising